 inside the body.
 A clot occurs when blood thickens and clumps together.
 In most cases,

-this clot forms inside one of the deep veins of the thigh or lower leg.
+this clot forms inside 1 of the deep veins of the thigh or lower leg.

 The veins in your legs have tiny valves that help keep blood moving back up toward

 the heart.
-But a DVT may damage one or more of these valves.
+But a DVT may damage 1 or more of these valves.
 This causes them to weaken

 or become leaky.
 When this happens, blood starts to pool in your legs.
 This can also